 How to Get the Smell of Weed Out of Your Car

-By Anthony Pellegrino Updated March 8th
+By Anthony Pellegrino Updated August 25th

 It's common knowledge that marijuana has quite the smell.
 You may find that sometimes the scent lingers in your car for various reasons.
-Maybe you drove a passenger that smoked recently, or perhaps that top-shelf bud you picked up from the dispensary left its mark while you were bringing it home.
+Maybe you drove a passenger who smoked recently, or perhaps that top-shelf bud you picked up from the dispensary left its mark while you were bringing it home.

 Besides, it's never a good idea to attract unwanted attention.
 Police know what marijuana smells like, and you can face serious legal problems if your vehicle smells like weed, even if you're a medical marijuana patient.
 Aside from legal reasons, you may not want your friends or family to know you're a medical cannabis consumer, and a skunky car can give away the game.